spatie/laravel-permission/docs/installation-laravel.md

 weight: 4
 ---

-This package can be used in Laravel 5.4 or higher.
-If you are using an older version of Laravel, take a look at [the v1 branch of this package](https://github.com/spatie/laravel-permission/tree/v1).
+This package can be used in Laravel 5.8 or higher.

 You can install the package via composer: